-One problem I have is that, as a dude who’s really into personal finance, I fall into a sort of personal finance bubble.
+One problem I have is that, as someone who’s really into personal finance, I fall into a sort of personal finance bubble.
 I take a lot of the stuff I know for granted and assume that everyone just knows this stuff too.
 In reality, the vast majority of people have no idea what anything I said even means.

 I was reminded of this fact recently when I was talking to my brother about what he’s investing his money in.
 It turns out that he was entirely invested in funds with a big-name financial services company, all with expense ratios of at least 1%.
 After a little bit more digging, I discovered that he gave his money to a guy he knows at this big-name financial company who then put the money to work for him.
 As my brother explained to me, he went to the guy, gave him his money, and said, “make it grow.”

 My brother’s a smart guy – he’s always been good at earning and saving money.
-But beyond that, he’s fairly clueless.
-All of the basic terms that personal finance people talk about – expense ratios, 401(k)s, asset allocation, etc. – are just gibberish to him.
+But when it comes to investing, he’s not particularly knowledgeable.
+All of the basic terms that personal finance people talk about – expense ratios, 401(k)s, asset allocation, etc – are gibberish to him.
 And he has absolutely zero interest in learning about any of that stuff.

 Needless to say, I wasn’t too happy with his investment choices.
 Financial Panthers don’t invest in expensive funds like that.
-But my brother’s situation showed me exactly why people still invest in these type of funds.
+But my brother’s situation showed me exactly why people still invest in these types of funds.

 The Reason People Invest In Expensive Funds

 Ultimately, the reason people like my brother still invest in these expensive funds (instead of opting for cheaper alternatives) stems from a lack of knowledge.
 It basically boils down to four reasons why someone invests in these, essentially rip-off funds.

 Someone Told You To Invest That Way

 There’s nothing wrong with getting expert advice, especially in areas where you’re not all that knowledgeable.
-At the same time, though, really take the time to scrutinize where your advice is coming from.
-Not everyone always has your best interests at heart.
+At the same time, though, you really take the time to scrutinize where your advice is coming from.
+Not everyone has your best interests at heart.